mklilley/mklilley.github.io/content/posts/BOT/index.md

 title = "BOT"
 date = "2014-06-22"
 subtitle="Bump-on-Tail simulation tool"
 description="BOT is a Matlab tool for studying the electrostatic instability in the bump-on-tail problem in plasma physics.
-I originally created this tool in 2011 as part of my post doctoral work at Chalmers University of Technology in Sweden and open sourced it on [Google Code]" tags = [
+I originally created this tool in 2011 as part of my post doctoral work at Chalmers University of Technology in Sweden and open sourced it on Google Code" tags = [
     "science",
     "technology"